shuozhixu/Modelling_2024/README.md

 	sbatch vasp.batch

-Once the calculation is finished, open the file `CONTCAR` and record `lx`, `ly`, and `lz` which appear in the line 3, line 4, and line 5, respectively.
+Once the calculation is finished, open the file `CONTCAR` and record `lx`, `ly`, and `lz` which appear in line 3, line 4, and line 5, respectively.
 The lattice parameter can be calculated by

 	(lx/sqrt(6)+ly/(sqrt(2)*6)+lz/sqrt(3))/3